Improving Visual Representation Learning through Perceptual Understanding: Implementation Details

 \textbf{Fine-tuning:} For fine-tuning, we take the pre-trained MAE encoder model and replace the decoder architecture with a task-specific head (initialised with random weights), similar to~\cite{MaskedAutoencoders2021}.
 For image classification we replace the decoder with the original ViT model classification head~\cite{50650}.
 For object detection and segmentation on MS-COCO~\cite{502} we use a Mask-RCNN~\cite{8237584} decoder model and for ADE-20K semantic segmentation~\cite{zhou2019semantic} we adopt the UperNet model~\cite{xiao2018unified} as our decoder.
+When transferring to downstream tasks the intermediate feature maps of MSG-MAE are not used for the classification tasks.
+However, they are used for detection and segmentation, given the Mask-RCNN and UperNet architectures operate at multiple scales.
 All fine-tuned models are trained with an Adam optimizer with weighted decay.
 The learning rate is 0.001, weight decay is 0.05 (cosine strategy), warm-up epochs 5, and momentum parameters $\beta_{1}$ and $\beta_{2}$ are 0.9 and 0.95.